RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

 Learners need to have;
 i.
 Prior knowledge of the command line interface ii.
 Understanding of linux commands especially to grant file permissions.
-Learn more about [linux](http://linuxcommand.org/lc3_lts0020.php)
+Learn more about [linux](http://linuxcommand.org/lc3_lts0020.php). iii.Ability to use text editors like nano, vim and emacs.

+# Project Highlight

 ### Syntax For a Shell script